florianstoeber/alloy/operations/helm/charts/alloy/README.md

 ### File-based collection

-Logs may also be collected by mounting the host's filesystem into the Alloy container, bypassing the need to communicate with the Kubrnetes API.
+Logs may also be collected by mounting the host's filesystem into the Alloy container, bypassing the need to communicate with the Kubernetes API.

 To mount logs from other containers to Grafana Alloy directly: